About the Service

 How do we work?

-The EMHW works closely with GPs and refers to other specialist services as needed, supporting and encouraging you to engage at all stages of your journey from hospital to home.
+Our Embedded Housing Workers use a range of techniques, including coaching, training, advice and role-modelling, issues.
+They work closely with GPs and referrers to other specialist services, to support and encourage you to engage at all stages of your journey from hospital to home.

 Working in Partnership